ci-forks/hadron/docs/content/docs/architecture/core-components.md

     The fundamental components that make up Hadron: musl libc, systemd, and the Linux kernel
 ---

 Hadron is built from three fundamental components: musl libc, systemd, and the Linux kernel.
-Each is compiled from upstream sources without modifications, ensuring compatibility and reducing maintenance burden.
+Each is compiled from upstream sources, ensuring compatibility and reducing maintenance burden.

 ## musl libc